Tulane University Logo

 Tulane University Seal Logo

 Unlike the logo, the university seal is intended for special occasions.
-It can be seen at official events, documents, and diplomas, on the institution’s flag, and above the entrance to the Howard-Tilton Memorial Library.
+It can be seen at official events, on documents and diplomas, on the institution’s flag, and above the entrance to the Howard-Tilton Memorial Library.
 The main element of the seal is a triangular heraldic shield with a narrowing at the top.
-It is divided into four segments: two red and two black, arranged in a checkerboard pattern.
+It is divided into four segments, red and black, arranged in a checkerboard pattern.

 “Not for oneself, but for one’s own” – this is the main principle of Tulane University’s work.
 The Latin inscription is made in a contrasting font with serifs.
 It is separated by the number “1834”, which represents the year of the founding of the Medical College of Louisiana, which gave rise to the modern educational institution.
 The ribbon adorns an olive-green protrusion at the bottom of the shield.
 The same protrusion serves as the base for the pelican at the top.
 The seal has a light blue frame with a wide brown outline.
-There, in large letters, the full name of the university is written.
+There, the full name of the university is written in large letters.

-The seal, logo, and emblem with a monogram make up the foundation of Tulane University’s visual identity.
+The seal, logo, emblem, and monogram are the foundation of Tulane University’s visual identity.
 The system of symbols is built on the rich historical heritage of the institution, which has existed since 1834, as well as its native city of New Orleans and the state of Louisiana.

 Font and Colors